sustainablesardinia/manifesto/srd/sustenibilidadi.md

 Mongili, A. (2015). *Topologie postcoloniali.
 Innovazione e modernizzazione in Sardegna*.
 Casteddu: Condaghes, ch.
 1, sec.
 2. ISBN 978-8873562573

+Natzionis unias (2017). *Resolution adopted by the General Assembly on 6 July 2017, Work of the Statistical Commission pertaining to the 2030 Agenda for Sustainable Development*.

 Onnis, G. (2019).
 A corpus-based analysis of the vitality of Sardinian.
 A comparison with Māori.
 Bologna: Centro di Studi Linguistico-Culturali (CeSLiC) e Alma Mater Studiorum, Universidadi de Bologna.
 AlmaDL.
 DOI